Knzmck/burger/README.md

 ### Overview

  Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Each burger in the `Ready to Eat` area also has a `devour it` button.
 When a user clicks it, the burger will move to the devoured section.
-In the devoured section, you can also delete burgers you no longer wish to see on the display and in the database.
+In the devoured section, the user can also delete burgers from the display and database.
 This app will store every burger in the database, whether devoured or not.